scale-it/algo-builder/examples/crowdfunding/README.md

 ## Setup

 Please follow the [setup](../README.md) instructions to install dependencies and update the config.
-This example is using PyTEAL, so make sure to follow the Python3 setup described above.
+This example is using PyTEAL, so make sure to follow the Python3 setup described there.

 ### Run